Ranjana Deshmukh

-Ranjana Deshmukh (1955 - 3 March 2000) was an Indian actress known for her work in several popular Marathi films productions in 1970s & '80s.
-Ranjana Was Leading Star of Marathi Cinema industry during late 70s through 80s.
+Ranjana Deshmukh (23 July 1952 - 3 March 2000) was an Indian actress known for her work in several popular Marathi films productions in 1970s & '80s.
+Ranjana was one of the leading stars of Marathi cinema industry during the late 70s through 80s.
 She was known for her great comic time and her versatility as an actress.
 She won Filmfare Marathi for Best Actress and Maharashtra State Film Award for Best Actress for two times each.